Brantham: Transport

 Brantham is about half a mile from Manningtree station.
 A long railway cutting runs past the village.
 At one point near Brantham Bull, it is the deepest railway cutting in Suffolk.
 There was once a siding to Marsh Farm, where fresh fruit and vegetables were loaded for London, and a siding going into the old BX Plastics factory (now derelict) for loading and unloading materials.
 The former was disused by the end of the 1930s.
 The BX siding was active until the early 1960s for coal deliveries.

 Greater Anglia planned to open a train depot on the site a former Imperial Chemical Industries factory.
 However the project was put on hold after the council raised concerns about the time that a nearby level crossing would be blocked for.

-Other Notable Buildings
+Other notable buildings

 There is a Catholic church (The Holy Family) on Brantham Hill.

 There is a Methodist church situated in Gravel Pit Lane.

 A small parade of commercial buildings are present on Birch Drive, including a Co-Operative store, a cafe, and a hairdressers.

 Brooklands Community Primary School (Early years to year 6) is on Brooklands Road in the village, with a catchment area of the entire village and some outlying areas.
 It is part of the Orwell Multi Academy Trust.